-All around the globe the e-business market has been expanding dramatically for several years now.
-Statistics and estimates both testify to a more than 18% increase in e-commerce in Europe in 2015 and almost 17% in 2016.
-The growth potential is still far from exhausted, with a further rise of around 16% predicted this year.
-With more and more consumers - and also commercial and industrial customers - buying ever more commodities and products online, additional - and more efficient - solutions are called for to prepare their orders for shipping from warehouses and distribution centers.
-The boom in e-commerce is acting as a catalyst for the intralogistics industry, a market in which EAE has been operating with increasing success since 2014.
+Around the globe, the e-business market has been expanding dramatically for several years now.
+Statistics and estimates testify to a more than an 18% increase for 2015 and almost a 17% increase for 2016 in e-commerce for the European market.
+The growth potential is still far from exhausted, with a further rise of about 16% predicted for this year.
+With more and more consumers, commercial and industrial customers, buying more commodities and products online.
+Additional - more efficient solutions are called for to prepare their orders for shipping from warehouses and distribution centers.
+The boom in e-commerce is acting as a catalyst for the intra-logistics industry, a market in which EAE has been participating in with increasing success since 2014.

-Successful intralogistics installations
+Successful intra-logistics installations

 EAE Flow was developed at the company's Ahrensburg facility as an integrated hardware and software solution which controls the reliable transport of items in automatic sorting and conveying machines with pinpoint accuracy.
-Several intralogistics projects with international customers requiring specific adaptations have recently been successfully completed by EAE.
-For example, a new tray sorter installation was recently equipped with EAE Flow at a parcel and mail sorting center just outside Paris.
-EAE was charged with developing and supplying the control system for the tray sorter, which is designed to handle as many as 12,800 items per hour, as well as with integrating the various upstream and downstream systems.
+Several intra-logistics projects with international customers requiring specific adaptations have been successfully completed by EAE.
+For example, a new tray sorter installation was recently equipped with EAE Flow at a parcel and mail sorting center, just outside of Paris.
+EAE was tasked with developing and supplying the control system for the tray sorter, which is designed to handle as many as 12,800 items per hour.
+The system also offers integration with various upstream and downstream systems.

-A tray sorter featuring EAE control technology has also been installed in Bucharest (Romania).
-Its job there is to sort e-commerce orders and process up to

-6,000 items an hour.
-The delivery time for both of these projects was relatively short, with a time frame of only three months allotted for each.
-In addition to this, EAE's intralogistics team is currently working on another tray sorter project comprised of two systems, which are destined for a customer in Sydney (Australia).
+Another tray sorter, featuring EAE control technology, has also been installed in Bucharest (Romania).
+The requirement there is to sort e-commerce orders and process up to 6,000 items an hour.
+The delivery time for both of these projects was relatively short, with a time frame of only three months for each project.
+In addition, EAE's intra-logistics team is currently working on another tray sorter project comprised of two systems that are destined for a customer in Sydney (Australia).

-Complex intralogistics projects systematically implemented
+Complex intra-logistics projects systematically implemented

-"With large-scale projects, EAE acts as the integrator for individual transport sections which need to be included in the control system.
-We also have to map the projectspecific workflow in the control solution," explains Andreas Dau, Manager R&D and
+"With large-scale projects, EAE acts as the integrator for individual transport sections that need to be included in the control system.
+We also have to map the project-specific workflow in the control solution," explains Andreas Dau, Manager